The 3-day workshop commences at 8.00am each day.

 Up to 24 registrants can attend if the host site can guarantee to organise 8 stroke participants for clinical sessions.

-Numbers are restricted because of the clinical sessions where groups of 3 therapists work together with a stroke survivor, to analyse, then train the upper limb difficulties identified.
+Numbers are restricted because of the clinical sessions where groups of 3 therapists work together with a stroke survivor, to analyse, then train the lower limb difficulties identified.
 It is not possible to provide a satisfactory hands-on learning environment if groups are larger than 3-4.

 The workshops is aimed at physiotherapists who work with people who have had a stroke.
 Occupational therapists who work with people with stroke are welcome to attend as there is significant overlap of skills between these professions.